Anushkasoni1010/oculus/README.md

 <br>

 #### Problem Addressed
-It is estimated that 1 in 59 children have Autism.
-Early warning signs of potential development of autism are very useful, because the treatment procedures can be started earlier, thus decreasing the struggle of the child.
-Cheap, fast and easy methods for detecting early warning signs of these disorders of the neurological development of children are needful.

 A chronic condition including attention difficulty, hyperactivity and impulsiveness.
 ADHD often begins in childhood and can persist into adulthood.
 It may contribute to low self-esteem, troubled relationships and difficulty at school or work.
 Symptoms include limited attention and hyperactivity.
 Treatments include medication and talk therapy.